varnish/libvmod-rtstatus/README.rst

 A vmod that lets you query your Varnish server for a JSON object the counters.
-With the accompanied VCL code, visiting the URL /rtstatus on the Varnish server will produce an application/json response of the following format::
+With the accompanied VCL code,

+visiting the URL /rtstatus.json on the Varnish server will produce an application/json response of the following format::

     {
-	"Timestamp" : Wed, 09 Jul 2014 10:52:28 GMT,
+	"Timestamp" : "Thu, 24 Jul 2014 10:27:10 GMT",
-	"Varnish Version" : varnish-3.0.5 revision 8213a0b,
+	"Varnish_Version" : "varnish-3.0.5 revision 8213a0b",
+	"Backend": {"name":"default", "value": "healthy"},
 	"Director": {"name":"simple", "vcl_name":"default"},

 	"client_conn": {"descr": "Client connections accepted", "value": "1},